norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/jobs/index.md

 becoming a director of NBRC, is a permanent role and involves having equal rights and responsibilities within the organisation as all other members.

-We hope our new recruit will be able to start in the week commencing Monday 8th May 2017.
+We hope our new recruit will be able to start working with us in September.

 __Applications should be sent to:__

 __Norwich Bicycle Repair Co-operative Ltd
-74 Irstead Rd
+20 Savery Close
 Norwich
 Norfolk
-NR5 8AR__
+NR5 8NJ__

-by 7th March 2017
+by 15th August 2017